SaifAqqad/AspireRunner/README.md

   -o, --otlp-port    (Default: 4317) The port the OTLP server will listen on

+  -k, --otlp-key     The API key to use for the OTLP server

   -s, --https        (Default: true) Use HTTPS instead of HTTP

   -a, --auth         Use browser token authentication for the dashboard